monoflop/party-music-queue/README.md

-# PartyMusic
+# PartyMusicQueue
-PartyMusic is a simple WebApp I programmed for a small party.
+PartyMusicQueue is a simple WebApp I programmed for a small party.
 Party guests can use the app to add song requests directly to the queue without having to operate the playback device.
 The app needs to be connected to a Spotify account and automatically adds songs to the current playback device via the Spotify api.

 ![Screenshots](artwork/screenshots.png)